ngearhart/django-gulp/README.md

 Now when you run `./manage.py runserver` or `./manage.py collectstatic` your `gulp` tasks will run as well!

+Furthermore, you can use `./manage.py collectstatic --skip-gulp` to run `collectstatic` without running gulp.
+This may be useful during development if your gulp build takes a lot of time.

 ### Settings

 `GULP_CWD` defaults to the current working directory.
 Override it if your `gulpfile.js` does not reside within the Django project's toplevel directory.